Describe something you own that you want to replace?: IELTS Speaking Cue Card

 What features do you look for in a new bike?

-How do you feel about the memories associated with your old bike?
+How do you feel about the emotional attachment to your bike?

 Have you considered any specific models to replace your bike?